 This mainboard has a Socket-A support for the AMD K7 processors.
-The Socket-A processor's front-side bus speed is 200/266MHz.
+The Socket-A processor's front-side bus speed is 266MHz.

-This mainboard has a KM266 chipset that supports a 4X AGP slot for highly graphics display, 100/133 MHz DDR/SDR, and Ultra DMA ATA100/133 function to provide outstanding high system performance under all types of system operations.
+This mainboard has a KM266 chipset that supports one 4X AGP slot for highly graphics display, 100/133 MHz DDR, and Ultra DMA ATA100/133 function to provide outstanding high system performance under all types of system operations.
 The mainboard has the built-in AC97 Codec, a CNR (Communications and Networking Riser) slot and a built-in 10BaseT/100BaseTX Network Interface.
 This mainboard has the 128-bit 2D/3D AGP Graphics Accelerator with 32MB frame buffer, supporting AGP 4X 266MHz mode up to 1GB/s bandwidth, which provides a direct connection between the graphics sub-system and memory so that the graphics do not have to compete for processor time with other devices on the PCI bus.
-There is a full set of I/O Ports including PS/2 keyboard and mouse ports, two back-panel USB 2.0 ports, one parallel port, one serial port and one onboard VGA (S3).
-Connecting extended USB modules to the mainboard makes four extra USB 2.0 ports (headers USB2 and USB3).
+There is a full set of I/O Ports including PS/2 keyboard and mouse ports, one serial port, one onboard VGA (S3) port, one parallel port, and maximum six USB2.0 ports - four back-panel ports and onboard USB header USB3 providing two extra ports by connecting the Extended USB Module to the mainboard.